botagar/mapotypefu/AmazonQ.md

 4. Ensure CI checks pass
 5. Wait for code review and approval

+### Important Note for Amazon Q

+Do not commit or push any changes without explicit instruction to do so.
+Always wait for the user to review changes and specifically request to commit and push.

 ## Next Steps

 - Implement more OpenTofu commands (workspace, state, etc.)